MicrosoftDocs/biztalk-docs/biztalk/core/error-failure-processing-edifact-message-on-send-port-no-agreement-exists.md

 ---
 description: "Learn more about: A failure occurred in processing Edifact message on send port: No agreement for receiver and sender identifier-qualifier pairs and no party with name"
-title: "A failure occurred in processing Edifact message on send port: No agreement for receiver and sender identifier-qualifier pairs and no party with name | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "A failure occurred in processing Edifact message on send port: No agreement for receiver and sender identifier-qualifier pairs and no party with name" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 11880c7c-6032-449b-b251-27fc2b2f0d72
-caps.latest.revision: 14
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # A failure occurred in processing Edifact message on send port: No agreement for receiver and sender identifier-qualifier pairs and no party with name
 ## Details